 Geographers integrate knowledge of culture, society and the economy with understanding of the earth’s physical system and biosphere in order to provide a holistic perspective on human-environment relationships.
 This integrative perspective is vital to understanding and addressing the world’s complex problems, including renewable energy, environmental change, and indigenous cultures in a globalizing world.

 Geography faculty bring a rich history of expertise to the study of cultural, historical, political, economic, environmental, and applied physical geography.
 This focus on the human-environment interface complements and enhances the mission of the College by bridging the social and atmospheric sciences.
-Climatology, resource management, and wind energy are just a few of the many career opportunities available with a degree in geography or environmental sustainability.
+Climatology, resource management, and wind energy are just a few of the many career opportunities available with a degree in geography.

 Students may pursue either a Bachelor of Arts or Bachelor of Science degree in Geography.
 Specific course requirements for each program are found on the program checksheet: